embedded-machine-learning/scripts-and-guides/scripts/training/README.md

 Requirements file: requirements_tf24odapi.txt

 Install TF2 Object Detection API: install_tf2odapi.sh

+## Training Files Structure
+The Machine Learning Frameworks offer many possibilites to implement training and inference within a project.
+Much depends on the experience and habits of the developer.
+To overcome incompatibilites between frameworks and networks and to easily train multiple networks with the same or similar scripts, we define a certain basic structure for the execution of the training and optimization of networks.
+The purpose is also to encapsulate the python code, to be able only to use shell scripts for execution without customization.

+In the training folder, the following processes shall be executed as separate python scripts, i.e. a .sh script with arguments shall start the different process steps:
+1. Generate or download training data, e.g. generate_data.py (Optional)
+2. Train baseline model as the standard training script of a certain network, e.g. train.py
+3. Optimize or retrain model, which is the place, where our optimization algorithms will be applied (Optional)
+4. Export finished model from checkpoints or intermediate representations

+Note: The script train baseline model can be a part of the optimize model script

 ## Tensorflow 2 Object Detection API
 Load TF2 Object Detection API environment: init_eda_env.sh